thetillhoff/webscan/README.md

   - [ ] crawl the website itself and the links it has for subdomains
   - [ ] second source for cert-transparency-logs, f.e. https://github.com/SSLMate/certspotter
   - [ ] other 3rd party databases like virustotal, securitytrails, and dnsdumpster
-  - [ ] 3rd party apis like Amass and PassiveTotal
+  - [ ] 3rd party apis like Amass, PassiveTotal, and Shodan

 ### IPv6 readiness
 - [x] Check if both ipv4 and ipv6 entries were found.